How to Import Multiple PDF Pages to One in C# and VB.NET in .NET PDF?

 Imports Syncfusion.Pdf.Parsing

-4. The following code example shows how to import pages from multiple PDF documents to one PDF document at a specific page range using C#.
+4. The following code example shows how to import pages from multiple PDF documents into one PDF document at a specific page range using C#.

 C#